 Are they saying the correct things on the phone?

 At DealerKnows, part of our ongoing consulting involves us actively listening to, monitoring, and grading our dealer clients’ Internet teams to ensure they are completing the tasks and meeting the expectations we’ve set for them.
-We call this TaskTeacher.
+We call our Performance Management software, TaskTeacher.
 At the same time you are focused on quality control, accountability, and productivity, you must make sure they are not overwhelmed with the leads or duties you’ve assigned to them.
 And ensure they have enough opportunities funneling in to be successful in their roles.
 Managing their department (without an iron fist, but with a guiding hand) will allow them to grow the department as they see fit.

 11) Give support and get them help